scjorge/sshtmux/README.md

 ## SSH Config structure, and important note about comments

+How SSH config works?

+The [ssh_config](https://linux.die.net/man/5/ssh_config) file is a configuration file used by the OpenSSH client to specify custom settings for SSH connections.
+It allows users to define configurations globally or on a per-host basis, simplifying SSH usage and automating repetitive settings.
+This file can significantly enhance usability by avoiding the need to repeatedly type options or remember specific configurations.

+Wildcards are special characters or symbols used to represent one or more characters in a pattern.
+In the context of SSH configuration (or generally in file systems, programming, and other tools), wildcards allow you to match multiple items without specifying each one explicitly.
+This is particularly useful for flexible and dynamic matching of hosts in the ssh_config file.

+SSHTmux uses wildcards to create hosts and manager groups.
+When you create a group, automatic will create a pattern host with name `group_name-*`.
+All parameters configured on this host will affect all hosts in this group.
+That's the reason all hosts are created with the prefix `group_name-`.

+### Comment blocks and metadata in SSH Config
 SSHTmux when editing and writing to SSH config file must use specific style, and is internally using comments to "organize" configuration itself.
-This means comments outside of what sshtmux is handling are unsupported and will be lost when SSHTmux modifies a file.)
+This means comments outside of what sshtmux is handling are unsupported and will be lost when SSHTmux modifies a file.

-### Comment blocks and metadata in SSH Config

 SSHTmux uses comments to add extra information which it can use to add concept of grouping and extra information to hosts.
 Special "metadata" lines start with `#@` followed by some of meta-tags like `group`, `desc`, `info`.
 This are all considered group metadata tags, as they apply on the group level.
 Note that line separations above and below "group header" are added only for visual aid, they are ignored at parsing, but are included when modifying/generating SSH config file.